slackapi/slack-github-action/README.md

 ```

 If neither payload input option is provided, the
-[GitHub context][github-context] is used which has details specific to the
+[GitHub Actions context][github-context] is used which has details specific to the
 repository and run of the workflow.

 The final payload content doesn't have to be fixed either, with